eco-friendly-xmas-header.jpg

 Reducing the impact of your festive feast

-Alongside their high greenhouse gas emissions, meat and animal products feature heavily on the list of highest water and land footprints too.
-So here are 3 ways you can reduce the environmental impact of your festive feast by switching to more sustainable, plant-based and low-impact alternatives.
+Alongside their high greenhouse gas emissions, meat and animal products feature heavily on the list of highest water and land footprints.
+So here are three ways you can reduce the environmental impact of your festive feast by switching to more sustainable, plant-based and low-impact alternatives.

 1. Swap your meat for a nut roast

-First, let’s tackle the centerpiece: why not replace the meat in your holiday dinner with a nut roast?
+First, let’s tackle the centrepiece: why not replace the meat in your holiday dinner with a nut roast?

-Admittedly nuts, especially almonds, do have a large water footprint, with an average of 4,100L of water needed per kg of nuts produced.
+Admittedly, nuts, especially almonds, have a large water footprint, with an average of 4,100L of water needed per kg of nuts produced.
 Cheese is the only food that comes in higher, at 5,600L of water per kg of cheese.2

 Learn more about the water footprint of food and how it’s calculated.

-But carbon emissions from nut production pale in comparison to those from animal products, clocking in at a mere 0.4kg of emissions per kg of nuts.2 This means they produce 25 times less greenhouse gas emissions compared with the same weight of turkey and 30 times less than ham, and nuts also require less land to grow than either meat and cheese.
-This makes the vegetarian holiday dinner staple of nut roast a solid environmentally-friendly choice.
+But carbon emissions from nut production pale compared to those from animal products, clocking in at a mere 0.4kg of emissions per kg of nuts.2 This means they produce 25 times less greenhouse gas emissions compared with the same weight of turkey and 30 times less than ham, and nuts also require less land to grow than meat and cheese.
+This makes the vegetarian holiday dinner staple of nut roast a solid, environmentally-friendly choice.

 Remember: The potatoes (or any other vegetables) on your plate are way down the list when it comes to environmental impacts compared with meat or animal products.
-So if a nut-based centrepiece doesn’t appeal, you could always just load up on roast potatoes and parsnips instead!
+So if a nut-based centrepiece doesn’t appeal, you could always reduce your meat portion size and load up on roast potatoes and parsnips instead!

 2. Try plant-based “cheese”